-For these high-risk conditions, there are no health questions guaranteed issue policy.
+For these high-risk conditions, there are no health questions guaranteed issue policies.
 Applicants are guaranteed acceptance regardless of their medical conditions.

 3. Smaller face value options

-Some burial insurance providers will let you purchase as little as $2,000 in coverage.
-No other type of life insurance policies will let you buy such a small amount of insurance protection.
+Some burial plans providers will let you purchase as little as $2,000 in coverage.
+No other life insurance policy will let you buy such a small amount of insurance protection.

-Most final expense companies offer face value options from $2,000-$25,000.
+Most final expense companies offer value options from $2,000 to $25,000.
 Some companies go lower, and some go higher, but you can only buy the coverage you need.

 Burial insurance is, in fact, a form of whole life insurance with a smaller benefit amount than traditional life insurance policies.

-Life insurance policies, on the other hand, are purchased to cover a wide variety of needs like income replacement — the difference between the two lies on your purpose of buying.
+On the other hand, life insurance policies are purchased to cover a wide variety of needs like income replacement — the difference between the two lies in your purpose of buying.

 The death benefit payout from burial insurance can be used for other expenses depending on the beneficiary.
 However, payouts are designed to cover final expenses primarily.

-For this reason, burial insurance policies are generally offered in the amounts of $2,000 to $25,000, whereas, life insurance provides benefits of hundreds of thousands of dollars.
+For this reason, burial policies are generally offered in the amounts of $2,000 to $25,000, whereas life insurance provides benefits of hundreds of thousands of dollars.

-Prepaid funeral plans are designed to cover funeral expenses and services from a specific funeral home.
+Prepaid funeral plans cover funeral expenses and services from a specific funeral home.

-The goal of prepaid funeral planning is to have the funeral paid off in advance at the funeral home.
-In some cases, the prepaid funeral plan might have a chain of affiliated funeral homes where you can transfer your plan.
+Prepaid funeral planning aims to have the funeral paid off in advance at the funeral home.
+Sometimes, the prepaid funeral plan might have a chain of affiliated funeral homes where you can transfer your plan.

-One key benefit of life insurance is that you can have your funeral anywhere you choose, not just at a funeral home where you bought your prepaid plan.
+One key benefit of life insurance is that you can have your funeral anywhere, not just at a funeral home where you bought your prepaid plan.

 Additionally, burial insurance offers the beneficiary a cash benefit that they can use to cover the funeral of their loved ones.
-The death benefit payout can be used to pay for medical bills, funeral, other final expenses, and save any leftover money.
+The death benefit payout can be used to pay for medical bills, funerals, and other final expenses and save any leftover money.